 Radio Free Brooklyn is a 501(c)3 nonprofit organization whose mission is to give a global voice to local artists, residents, community organizers and other non-profit institutions by providing a commercial-free freeform Internet Radio platform.

 We are a non-commercial community freeform Internet radio station, streaming original content by the artists and residents of NYC’s most populous borough 24-hours a day, 7 days a week.

-We choose Internet radio not only because it is the most accessible medium for many, but because radio can be so many things: a subversive gaff, a political weapon, a prank, a ritual, a bond.
 We are inspired by the radio pioneers of the past and gratefully acknowledge their shoulders on which we stand: Radio Caroline, Radio Alice, Steal This Radio, Max Neuhaus, East Village Radio, Joe Frank, WFMU, Napoleon Williams and so many others.
 Like them, we will strive to broadcast not the commercial dross that clogs the terrestrial airwaves, but original programming as diverse as the programmers themselves – stories, sound art, radical ideation, comedy, sex, and experimentation as yet unheard.
-We are a community organization, and all are welcome to participate.
+We are a community, and all are welcome to participate.

 What is Freeform Radio?

 Freeform is a programming format that grants hosts and DJs total artistic freedom in the creation of their shows.
 Hosts are not restricted by traditional programming formats or commercial concerns when they are developing their content and playlists.
 Freeform radio was pioneered in the 60’s and 70’s by such stations as WBAI and WFMU in New York City, KPFA in Berkeley, CA and KPFK in Los Angeles.
 Radio Free Brooklyn management will never dictate what our hosts can or cannot say and/or play on the network.